-Several flights were performed during Fennec to use aircraft in-situ aerosol measurements and radiative measurements to allow the potential to achieve radiative closure and examine the radiative properties of dust.
-Flight b708 on 16 June 2012 aimed to observe freshly uplifted dust at the time of downwards mixing of strong LLJ winds to the surface which was forecast to uplift dust over the Mali/Mauritania border.
-Additionally since clouds were absent, the flight aimed to attain radiative closure measurements since the dust loadings were high but with very low altitude dust, with AODs at 550nm of 0.54 and 1.92 measured during the two aircraft profiles by the nephelometer and the PSAP.
+Several flights were performed during Fennec to use in situ aircraft aerosol measurements and radiative measurements to potentially achieve radiative closure and examine the radiative properties of dust.
+Flight b708 on 16 June 2012 aimed to observe freshly uplifted dust at the time of downwards mixing of strong LLJ winds to the surface which was forecast to uplift dust over the Mali-Mauritania border.
+Additionally, since clouds were absent, the flight aimed to attain radiative closure measurements since the dust loadings were high but with very low-altitude dust, with AODs at 550nm of 0.54 and 1.92 measured during the two aircraft profiles by the nephelometer and the PSAP.

-Figure 16b shows information from the aircraft profiles - extinction calculated from corrected scattering and absorption measurements is shown for the descent (black) and ascent (red) in Mali.
-During this flight, the aircraft flew a high level leg at 7.5km for radiative measurements, followed by a profile down to minimum safe altitude, which was around 100m above ground level (AGL) initially (see black line in Figure 16a).
+Figure 16b shows information from the aircraft profiles: extinction calculated from corrected scattering and absorption measurements is shown for the descent (black) and ascent (red) in Mali.
+During this flight, the aircraft flew a highlevel leg at 7.5 km for radiative measurements, followed by a profile down to minimum safe altitude, which was around 100 m above ground level (a.g.l.) initially (see black line in Fig. 16a).
 During the descent the aircraft entered the dust layer at around 900 m.
 At this time the dust was not visible in the SEVIRI RGB desert dust imagery, despite an AOD of 0.54, likely because the RGB imagery is sensitive to dust altitude (Brindley et al., 2012).
-Absence of a 'pink' signal in the SEVIRI RGB imagery during active dust uplift such as occurred during this flight would have major implications for dust source maps that have previously been created based on this imagery (e.g. Schepanski et al. (2007)).
-Following the descent, the aircraft flew a low level leg.
+Absence of a "pink" signal in the SEVIRI RGB imagery during active dust uplift such as occurred during this flight would have major implications for dust source maps that have previously been created based on this imagery (e.g. Schepanski et al., 2007).
+Following the descent, the aircraft flew a low-level leg.
 Figure 16a shows the extinction as a function of longitude.
-As the aircraft flew eastwards the amount of dust increased until visibility was so poor that the aircraft had to ascend to 400m AGL.
-Despite this, extinction continued to increase to the east, with a maximum of 5500Mm-1, the highest value ever observed from the FAAM nephelometer and PSAP.
+As the aircraft flew eastwards, the amount of dust increased until visibility was so poor that the aircraft had to ascend to 400 m a.g.l.
+Despite this, extinction continued to increase to the east, with a maximum of 5500 Mm-1, the highest value ever observed from the FAAM nephelometer and PSAP.